 The Olancho Aid Foundation has embraced the exhortation of Pope Francis to the US Congress, “How much progress has been made in this area in so many parts of the world!
 How much has been done in these first years of the third millennium to raise people out of extreme poverty!
 I know that you share my conviction that much more still needs to be done, and that in times of crisis and economic hardship a spirit of global solidarity must not be lost.
 At the same time I would encourage you to keep in mind all those people around us who are trapped in a cycle of poverty.
 They too need to be given hope.
 The fight against poverty and hunger must be fought constantly and on many fronts, especially in its causes.”

 History of Olancho Aid Foundation

 In 1991, a priest who traveled to Olancho soon saw the desperate need to develop educational opportunities for the youth and community of Juticalpa.
-In 1996, Nazareth opened its doors and was the first school in an area the size of Texas to for children with special needs.
-Today after 20 years of incredible growth, 4 schools, 800+ students, and 140+ Honduran employees make up an organization that continues to provide access to a quality education to the children of Olancho.
+In 1996, Nazareth opened its doors and was the first school in an area the size of Maryland to for children with special needs.
+Today after 20 years of incredible growth, 4 schools, 900+ students, and 120+ Honduran employees make up an organization that continues to provide access to a quality education to the children of Olancho.

 The first project began in 1996 when a local parish offered space at the “Apostolic House.”
 Escuelita Nazareth was born with 8 students, 1 teacher, and 1 director to serve youth living with various disabilities.
 In 2001, Nazareth moved to its current location after a generous land donation from Andres and America Garcia of Juticalpa along with funding from North American donors, international organizations, and design by local architect, Lillian Gomez Guifarro.
 The building was constructed to accommodate 45 children.
 Today, more than 65 students attend Escuelita Nazareth, thanks to generous sponsors.